unleashit/npm-library/packages/login/readme.md

   };
 }

+// customFields prop should be an array of objects in this shape: interface CustomField {
+  element: 'input' | 'select' | 'textarea';
+  type: string;
+  name: string;
+  label: string;
+  options?: string[][]; // for select element defaultChecked?: boolean; // for checkbox custAttrs?: { [key: string]: string };
+}

 ```
 ### CSS

-Basic css can be imported if desired: `import '@unleashit/login/dist/style.css';` but please see CSS in the main readme of the repo for more info.
+Basic css can be imported: `import '@unleashit/login/dist/style.css';`, or you can pass in a custom CSS module.
+Please see CSS in the main readme of the repo for more info.

 ### Props